 The publishing experience is rarely done in isolation.
 This means working with other people.
-And if their performance or effort does not meet your expectations, conflict can occur.
+And if their performances or efforts do not meet your expectations, conflict can occur.

-Over the years I’ve seen more conflict than you can imagine…or all types and variety.
+Over the years I’ve seen more conflict than you can imagine–of all types and variety.
 But the majority of issues boil down to four areas:

 The issues can range from an editor changing the name of your main character to horrific cover designs to absent support for a book launch to delayed income.

-When (not if) something like this happens it is critical to know how to respond.
+When (not if) something like this happens, it is critical to know how to respond.
 This is where a good agent can be of great help.
-Your tendency is to become anger and vent … on your publisher.
+Your tendency is to become angry and vent … on your publisher.
 (Please read my previous post “Never Burn a Bridge.”)
-While the anger may get results it can also destroy any relationship you may have developed.
+While the anger may get results, it can also destroy any relationship you may have developed.

 Questions to Ask When Upset with Your Publisher

 (1) Is this normal?

 Does this happen a lot?
 What you may think is terrible and horrible is actually normal standard procedure.
 Especially with getting paid.
 Each publisher has different payment procedures and policies.
 Your agent should be familiar with the differences.
 Some houses won’t pay any money on acceptance until after all editing is done and the book is sent to typesetting.
 Others may pay faster.

 With editorial conflict, that particular editor may be known for certain things they like or don’t like.
 We can help you put that conflict in context.
 Some editors have a light hand; some have a much heavier hand in their approach.
 Neither is right or wrong; they are simply different.

 An advantage of an agent is that we work with nearly everyone in the industry and see the road maps for each of them.